kenorb/katacoda-scenarios/corda-ansible-install/intro.md

-In this test, you will learn how to use Ansible's role to install Corda.
+In this scenario you will learn how to install Corda using Ansible with a minimal set of steps.

-In the following scenario, you will:
+This scenario consist the following steps:

-1. Clone the Corda repository containing Ansible role.
+1. Cloning the Corda repository containing Ansible role.
-2. Create a new Ansible playbook which provides a minimal set of steps required to install Corda on a Linux machine.
+2. Installing Ansible using Apt.
+3. Creation of Ansible playbook.
+4. Executing of Ansible playbook.
+5. Defining variables in a playbook
-3. Solve the missing dependencies.
+6. Solving the missing Python dependencies.

-4. Use created playbook to install Corda on a Linux machine.
+At the end, you should have Corda installed on Linux machine.